10 Facebook Live Best Practices to Boost Engagement and Reach

 #1.
 If There Isn’t a Good Reason to Go Live—Don’t Do It

-Before you start streaming, think creatively about why you’re doing it.
+Before pushing the Go Live button, think about why you’re doing it.
 It may be tempting at first to use Facebook Live for everything—but if there isn’t a compelling reason to go live, then don’t do it.

-It’s hard to successfully execute a live broadcast, so make sure the live element adds something of value.
+It’s hard to successfully execute a live broadcast, so make sure the real-time element adds something of value.
 There are plenty of content types that are better suited for VOD.

 According to our friends at Facebook, the best times to go live are when you have: